Written by Kim Wilhelm

 Texas burial insurance, also known as final expense or funeral insurance, is a kind of whole-life policy that protects your loved ones from common end-of-life expenses.
 Texas policies can cover funeral costs, medical bills, cremation costs, a burial plot, and anything else that the deceased leaves behind.

-But this insurance policy in Texas can also assist family members with car payments, mortgages, and any other debt.
+But this life insurance policy in Texas can also assist family members with car payments, mortgages, and any other debt.
 Seniors who buy funeral insurance in Texas go through a similar process as they would in other states, but there is some Texas-specific information that you should know.
-Today, Final Expense Direct explains this and more, including a sample list of the costs for most final arrangements.
+Today, Final Expense Direct explains this and more, including a sample list of the costs for most funeral arrangements.